Job safety analysis: Scope of application

-A JSA is a documented risk assessment developed when company policy directs employees to do so.
+A job safety analysis is a documented risk assessment developed when company policy directs employees to do so.
 Workplace hazard identification and an assessment of those hazards may be required before every job.

-JSAs are usually developed when directed to do so by a supervisor, when indicated by the use of a first tier risk assessment and when a hazard associated with a task has a likelihood rating of 'possible' or greater.
+Analyses are usually developed when directed to do so by a supervisor, when indicated by the use of a first tier risk assessment and when a hazard associated with a task has a likelihood rating of 'possible' or greater.

-Generally, high consequence, high likelihood task hazards are addressed by way of a JSA.

-These may include, but are not limited to, those with:

-A history of, or potential for, injury, harm or damage such as those involving:
+Generally, high consequence, high likelihood task hazards are addressed by way of a job safety analysis.
+These may include, but are not limited to, those with a history of, or potential for, injury, harm or damage such as those involving: